lucasp1265/lucasp1265/README.md

 ### Hi 👋

-- 🌱 I’m currently learning Python and HTML
+- 🌱 I’m currently learning Python and intend to learn HTML
 - 🤔 I’m looking for help with improve my skills every day
 - 📫 How to reach me: lucas.prado1265@gmail.com